Sargassum seaweed update

 The floating seaweed provides beneficial shelter from the sun and food for fish offshore, but becomes a nuisance and potential health hazard after it washes up on beaches and starts rotting.

-Sargassum seaweed is not a new phenomena, but the 5,000-mile-wide mass recorded offshore during the spring and summer of 2023 was the largest ever recorded.
+Sargassum seaweed is not a new phenomena, but last year’s 5,000-mile-wide mass recorded offshore was the largest ever recorded.

 The seaweed itself is not harmful to humans, but decaying sargassum on beaches releases hydrogen sulfide that can impact people with breathing issues.